These Are The Victims Of The Santa Fe High School Shooting

 Cynthia Tisdale was a substitute teacher at Santa Fe High School, her family told CNN.
 Her niece, Leia Olinde, said the family was notified of her death Friday night.

-Tisdale’s brother-in-law, John Tisdale, said in a Facebook post Friday night that she was a member of the Anchor Bible Baptist Church in Pharr, Texas.
+She was a member of the Anchor Bible Baptist Church in Pharr, Texas, Tisdale’s brother-in-law, John Tisdale, said in a Facebook post Friday night.

 Cynthia Tisdale’s son, Recie Tisdale, told The Washington Post that his mother loved children and teaching.